stritzinger/ro2erl_doc/design.md

 - Periodic batch updates to Hub
 - Metrics persistence during disconnection
 - Traffic shaping based on collected metrics
+- Topic-level metrics for both dispatched and forwarded messages
+- Centralized topic bandwidth management from the Hub
+- Global view of all topics and their usage across the system

+### Topic Management Flow

+1. Bridge collects topic metrics:
+   - Tracks bandwidth usage per topic
+   - Records message rates for dispatched and forwarded messages
+   - Maintains information about filterable status and limits

+2. Bridge reports topics to hub:
+   - Periodically sends topic information to all connected hubs
+   - Default update period is 1 second (configurable via `topic_update_period`)
+   - Includes filterable status, bandwidth limits, and metrics
+   - Hub stores the information with the bridge record

+3. Hub consolidates topic data:
+   - When topic information is requested, data is consolidated on-demand
+   - For all topics view, all unique topics across bridges are identified efficiently
+   - For single topic view, only bridges with that topic are processed

 ## Supported Platforms